Treats T-cell lymphoma.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

-- You will take a folic acid supplement with this medicine.
-You will also receive vitamin B12 injections (shots).
-These medicines will help prevent some side effects.
-Your doctor will tell you how much folic acid to take and when to take it.
+- You will take a folic acid supplement and receive vitamin B12 shots to help prevent some side effects.
+Your doctor will tell you how much and how often you need these supplements.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.